Rick's Daily Tips

 I can deal with the pictures rotating but I hate it when the Home screen rotates.
 It just looks really weird.

-Why is this happening?
-And more important, how can I put a stop to it?
+Why is this happening and how can I put a stop to it?

 Rick’s answer: I can certainly understand why a rotating Home screen would be a hassle for you, Melvin.
 I don’t much care for it either.